Griswold cast iron skillet. Simple identification guide using logos.

 Griswold also used the Slant logo on smooth bottom pans.

-However, slant logos on skillets without a heat ring is not as common as skillets with a heat ring.
-These pieces seem to sell at a similar price to a smooth bottom Griswold with a block logo.
+However, slant logos on skillets without a heat ring are not as common as skillets with a heat ring.
+These pieces sell at a similar price to a smooth bottom Griswold with a block logo.
 Griswold made these skillets between 1939-1944.

 Cast iron skillet with Griswold logo